mikechau/react-primer-draft/README.md

 The neat thing about React is you don't have to commit your whole application to using it.
 You can sprinkle it in and eventually... you'll want to write to everything in React. ;)

-You can use third party libraries with React, even if they were not specifically written for React.
-Considering something like [jQuery UI](https://jqueryui.com), some sort of charting library or even something like [DataTables](https://www.datatables.net).
+You can use third party libraries with React, even if they were not specifically written for React, some examples include [jQuery UI](https://jqueryui.com), your favorite charting library or [DataTables](https://www.datatables.net).

 We will use *DataTables* as an example, of how you could use it with React.

 ```js
 var accountingData = function() {